 Once funding for a project ends, the PI is required to deliver any final technical reports that may be required by the agency.
-You do not need to supply this report to the ORS, but a copy of the files is appreciated.
+You do not need to supply this report to the ORS.

 Intellectual property is intangible property such as ideas, expressions, formulas, or any other creation of the mind.
 Intellectual property, like tangible real or personal property, may be bought, sold, or leased.